azhang-github/Team8/Projects/P3/NEW_README.md

 ### attack(String name)

-- **Implementation**: This function updates the display and set appropriate game status when an attack of a ghost with the given name against a pacman is successful, otherwise it returns false.
+- **Implementation**: This function updates the display and sets appropriate game states when an attack of a ghost with the given name against a pacman is successful, otherwise it returns false.

 - **Test**: We iterate over all possible valid locations of which a ghost may attack